 One of my working mom friends cuddles babies at the hospital in her community.
 She’s been volunteering for years.
 She started out with the 2:00 am shift.
 I admired her for getting up at that time to go cuddle with the NICU babies because it was her passion to help them.

 I always hear people say they “don’t have enough time” to do things.
-If you want to do something you’re passionate about, you’ll find a way to fit the time in your schedule.
+If you want to do something you’re passionate about, you’ll find a way to fit the time into your schedule.
 Your soul will thank you for it!

 How do you make time for your hobby?